MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

 To view connection parameters and other information on the POS, follow these steps.

-- Open MPOS or CPOS
+1. Open MPOS or CPOS.
-- Click on the Settings Button
-- Scroll the screen to the right
-- If the fiscal integration is enabled, you can see Fiscal Integration section on the right.
-In this section you can see:
+1. Select **Settings**.
+If fiscal integration is enabled, in the **Fiscal Integration** section on the right of the screen you will be to view the following:
-    - Status of fiscal registration
+    - Status of fiscal registration.
-    - State of the last fiscal transaction
+    - State of the last fiscal transaction.
-    - Number of Pending Audit events
+    - Number of pending audit events.
-- Click to the Details button to view
+1. Select **Details** to view the following:
-    - Registration process steps
+    - Registration process steps.
-    - Connection parameters
+    - Connection parameters.
-    - Audit events details
+    - Audit events details.
-    -

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]